COPD Awareness Month

 Exercise Endurance: Use It or Lose It!

-You know that old saying, “If you don’t use it, you’ll lose it”?
-Exercise is one of those things that you have to do frequently and routinely, or you will lose endurance and stamina.
+You know that old saying, “If you don't use it, you'll lose it”?
+Exercise is one of those things that you must do frequently and routinely, or you will lose endurance and stamina.
+Check out these resources:

 I'm ready to Lace-Up for Lungs

 Learn how you can join the social challenge and spread awareness for COPD, bronchiectasis, and NTM.
 You can dress in your favorite bright orange gear (laces, hat, shirt, etc.), hold up your free, downloadable sign, and tell us whom you lace-up for.
 Is it Mom?
 Dad?
-Uncle Joe?
+Your neighbor?
 Or maybe you lace-up for yourself?

 Ready to learn more about Lace-Up for Lungs?
-Great, let’s get moving together and spread awareness for COPD.
+Great, let’s get moving together and spread awareness for COPD as we Lace-Up for Lungs: Let's Outpace COPD.

 COPDSOS: 30 Million Americans Have COPD; Half Don't Yet Know It